peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

       java.lang.Object valueOb)`<br>
  Inserts an object at the specified position in this CBOR array.
 * `boolean isFalse()`<br>
- Gets a value indicating whether this value is a CBOR false value.
+ Gets a value indicating whether this value is a CBOR false value, whether tagged or not.
 * `boolean isFinite()`<br>
  Gets a value indicating whether this CBOR object represents a finite number.
 * `boolean IsInfinity()`<br>